-This webpage integrates a virtual gallery of lunar petrography, an experimental AI chatbot, and an AI literacy curriculum as a multimodal testbed, aiming to use petrographic and geochemical data to explore how AI supports lunar science, museums and mineral galleries, youth engagement, and public understanding.
+This webpage integrates a virtual gallery of lunar petrography, an experimental AI chatbot, and an AI literacy curriculum, aiming to draw upon diverse scientific data and years of work mentoring youth through hands-on experiences in ICP-MS water geochemistry labs, geological fieldwork, and experimental petrology to critically examine the opportunities and limitations of AI in advancing science, enriching museums and galleries, fostering youth intellectual growth, and enhancing public understanding of science.

 Virtual Gallery